christian0101/gta5checkscript/README.md

 # Execution

 Place the `checkGta.py` file in the directory above your GTA V install.

-For example, if you have it installed in `G:\Grand Theft Auto V`, then place `checkGta.py` and `hashes.txt` at `G:\`.
+For example, if you have it installed in

+`C:\Program Files\Rockstar Games\Grand Theft Auto V\`

+then you need to run the script from

+`C:\Program Files\Rockstar Games\`

 Execute using command prompt and Python.
 No dependencies required.
 Developed against Python 2.7.9.

-DO NOT double-click the script.
-This script is not built to support this, and you may miss error messages that you will need so I can help you get the script running.